Technology

 4. Progress tracking

-Keeping a record of the implementation can help software developers understand how to perform a task and the challenges associated with it.
+Keeping a record of the software implementation rollout can help software developers understand how to perform a task and the challenges associated with it.

 5. Easier to onboard & train resources